-Aesthetically, aside from being green rather than synthetic lawns are pretty bland and dull with little visual stimulation or interest for the human eye.
-As awareness grows of the flooding and ecosystem impact of artificial surfaces, people are starting to look into greener alternatives to paving that avoid resorting to higher maintenance traditional turf lawns.
-At the same time wildlife gardening is rapidly increasing in popularity as we become more conservation minded.
+Aesthetically, aside from being green rather than synthetic, lawns are also pretty bland don't offer a great deal of visual stimulation for the human eye either.
+As awareness grows of flooding and ecosystem impact and potential health issues around artificial surfaces, people are starting to look into greener, healthier alternatives that avoid resorting to higher maintenance traditional turf lawns.
+At the same time wildlife gardening is increasing in popularity as we become more conservation minded.

-With a little imagination a dull, bland green lawn could be transformed from a mowing and weeding nightmare into an artistic and aromatic patchwork quilt of low level, slow growing wildflowers that will shelter and feed bees, insects and butterflies. that require far less summer mowing maintenance.
-Many of these plants are native or long naturalised so cope with our long dry summer weather far better than garden centre grass mixes will do.
-And if you are needing to install a driveway there are many hexagon shaped gree-driveway options to use with the low mow flower ideas below.
+With a little imagination a dull lawn could be transformed from a mowing and weeding nightmare into a low maintenance artistic and aromatic patchwork quilt of low growing wildflowers rich in biodiversity that will shelter and feed bees, insects and butterflies.
+And require far less summer mowing maintenance to boot.
+Many of the plants suggested are native or long naturalised so will cope with our long dry summer weather, or shade far better than garden centre grass mixes will do.
+And if you need to install a driveway there are many hexagon shaped green-driveway options to use with the low mow flower ideas below.

 Probably the star performer for an alternative to turf lawn is white clover, perhaps with a sprinkling of purple-blue selfheal and speedwell dropped in, but there are a whole host of options including the lovely idea of fragrant and herbal flower lawns grown with chamomile, thyme or mint, an innovation first dreamed up by the Elizabethans.

 Depending on what flower lawn mix you sow, you may still need just one or two mows on a high setting in spring, but from then on you can leave the sward completely alone through the main summer period, sit back and enjoy the flowers before mowing again once or twice in autumn.